lilianalillyy/t470s-uefi-unlock/readme.md

 First, let's take a look at our chip - in my case, it's a `Winbond 25Q128JVSQ`.
 It may be hard to read the name from the chip.
 Using your phone's flashlight usually helps, you can use a magnifying glass as well.
 If the chip model is different, it's most likely still okay, however you will need to search for the chip's datasheet / pinout (eg. google: brand model datasheet).

-This is the datasheet for the chip I have - https://pdf1.alldatasheet.com/datasheet-pdf/view/1243793/WINBOND/W25Q128JVSIQ.html - we are more interested in the 6th page - "Pin Configuration SOIC 208-mil".
+This is the datasheet for the chip mentioned above - https://pdf1.alldatasheet.com/datasheet-pdf/view/1243793/WINBOND/W25Q128JVSIQ.html - we are more interested in the 6th page - "Pin Configuration SOIC 208-mil".

-Look at the chip - there should be a dot in the corner.
+Look at the chip on the board - there should be a dot in the corner.

 <img src="https://i.imgur.com/8T2LIKJ.png" style="width: 500px">